Call us now:

 What is a tax exemption in Thailand?

-• Personal income may be eligible for exemptions on particular types of income or costs such as dependents’ allowances, education, or medical expenses or exemptions for specific income sources like dividends from some sources.
+- Personal income tax exemptions apply to certain expenses such as dependents’ allowances, education, and medical costs, or specific income sources like dividends from eligible investments.

-• Businesses may receive tax exemptions on corporate income relying on their actions, investments, and contributions to targeted industries.
-The Board of Investment (BOI) provides several incentives and exemptions to encourage economic and investment growth.
+- Corporate tax exemptions benefit businesses based on their activities, investments, and contributions to strategic industries.
+The Board of Investment (BOI) offers multiple incentives to encourage economic growth.

-• Organizations working inside designated special economic zones may benefit from tax exemptions, lowered tax rates, and other incentives.
+- Special economic zones offer companies tax exemptions, reduced tax rates, and other financial incentives.

-• Thailand has signed double tax treaties with different countries to avoid double taxation of particular income types.
-These treaties can provide exemptions or lessened rates on specific income types such as dividends, royalties, and interest.
+Thailand has signed double tax treaties with various countries to prevent double taxation and provide exemptions or reduced rates on certain income types, such as dividends, royalties, and interest.
+Additionally, industries such as research and development, export-oriented businesses, and agriculture benefit from targeted tax exemptions to promote sectoral growth.

 What is the law for tax exemption in Thailand?